Keith Fullerton Whitman

-Electronic music career
+Keith Fullerton Whitman (born May 29, 1973), also known as Hrvatski, is an American electronic musician who has recorded albums influenced by many genres, including ambient music, drill and bass, and krautrock.

+Career

 Whitman studied computer music at Berklee College of Music, where he was exposed to modern electronic music composition and synthesis.
 Whitman says that before this he was initially drawn to making music by listening to the radio in the New York city suburbs in the 1980s.
 His moniker ASCIII has released music distributed with an academic journal.
-His studio and live setup usually consists of a PowerBook running Max/MSP or Logic Pro, and other analogue instruments, such as guitars, ouds and synthesizers.
+His studio and live setup usually consists of a PowerBook running Max/MSP or Logic Pro, and other analogue instruments, such as guitars, ouds, and synthesizers.